RyanKung/snaprag/README.md

-# SnapRAG - Historical Profile Management System
+# SnapRAG - Farcaster Data Synchronization & Profile Management System

-A Rust-based system for managing historical user profiles with PostgreSQL, designed for RAG (Retrieval-Augmented Generation) applications.
-This system preserves complete profile history while providing efficient current state access.
+A comprehensive Rust-based system for synchronizing and managing Farcaster data from the snapchain network.
+This system provides historical data synchronization, real-time monitoring, and profile management with PostgreSQL, designed for RAG (Retrieval-Augmented Generation) applications.

 ## 🚀 Quick Start